Generative modeling through internal high-dimensional chaotic activity: Definition of the models

 \textbf{Deep and restricted architecture --} For the last architecture, we consider a generalization of the restricted one described above where we add an extra hidden layer to increase the depth of the model.
 This is introduced to capture more easily higher-order interactions between visible degrees of freedom.
 Therefore, we consider three layers of variables: $\bm{v}$, $\bm{h^{(1)}}$ and $\bm{h^{(2)}}$–still with no intra-layer connections.
 The precise architecture is represented in Fig. \ref{fig: architecture and pipeline}-c.
 The equations of motion are generalizations of Eqs.~\eqref{eq : RBM visible units dynamics}-\eqref{eq : RBM hidden units dynamics} {(see Appendix~\ref{appendix: deep architecture} for details)}.
 It must be noted that in this case the dynamics of the hidden neurons when the visible layer is clamped is not integrable and must be simulated as well.

 \textbf{Training protocol --} The pipeline of training is summarized in Fig.~\ref{fig: architecture and pipeline}-d and is the same for all the architectures considered.
-At each epoch $t_{\mathrm{age}}$, $M$ parallel simulations of the dynamical systems are run up to a target time $T$. {To this end, the dynamical equations are Euler discretized with a timestep $dt$.} The initial values of all degrees of freedom $\bm{x} = \{ \bm{v}, \bm{h} \}$ are extracted at random from a normal probability distribution.
-Their configurations at time $T$ are collected in the set $ \mathcal{F}=\{ \phi(\bm{x}^{(\mu)})(T) \}_{\mu=1,\,...,\,M}$.
-These configurations are then used to compute {the negative terms} in the learning rules.
-Furthermore, the empirical averages over the dataset appearing in {the positive terms of} the learning rules are computed from a mini-batch also of size $M$ of the training dataset.
-The parameters of the models are thus updated at each epoch $t_{\mathrm{age}}$ with a learning rate $k$.
+At each training step $t_{\mathrm{age}}$, the parameters of the model considered need to be updated with the learning rules \eqref{eq: learning rules for unrestricted architecture} for the unrestricted architecture and \eqref{eq: learning rules for restricted architecture} for the restricted one.
+The positive part of the learning rule is computed on a minibatch of data $\{ \bm{\xi}^{(\mu)} \}_{\mu=1,\,...,\,M}$ of size $M$ that changes at every training step–without the need of simulating the \textit{clamped} dynamics of the system.
+Instead to compute the negative part of the learning rule, one needs to run $M$ parallel simulations of the \textit{free} dynamical system up to the target time $T$.
+To this end, the dynamical equations are Euler discretized with a timestep $dt$.
+The initial values of all degrees of freedom $\bm{x} = \{\bm{v}, \bm{h}\}$ are extracted at random from a normal probability distribution with mean $0$ and variance $1$.
+The parameters of the models are thus updated at each training step $t_{\mathrm{age}}$ with a learning rate $k$.
 This training strategy is similar to what was done in \cite{decelle_equilibrium_2022, nijkamp_learning_2019} where RBMs were trained using MCMCs initialized at random and simulated for oder $10$ to $100$ Monte Carlo steps.
-To gain efficiency, the dynamics is implemented with PyTorch and run on a GPU.
+To gain efficiency, the dynamics is implemented with PyTorch and simulated on a GPU.